Fluid Talk blog

 Serres Suction bags are PVC free.
 Upon incineration, PVC contributes to environmental levels of dioxins, which are extremely toxic to humans and the environment.

-Packaging Materials and Weight
+Packaging efficiency and design

 Outbound Transportation and Distance